 Students and school employees who are subjects of threats of violence or harm will be notified of the threats in a timely manner.
 "Threats of violence or harm" means direct or indirect communications by any means of the intent to inflict physical harm upon a specific individual or individuals or that place a person in fear of the imminent likelihood of serious harm.

 The district will assess and address potential threats of violence or harm in a manner consistent with Policy and Procedure 3225 - School-Based Threat Assessment, other safety policies, and comprehensive safe school plans.
 In instances where the threat is deemed moderate risk or high risk, or requires further intervention to prevent violence or serious harm, the school administrator shall notify the parent and/or guardian of any student who is the target/recipient of a threat as well as the parent and/or guardian of any student who made the threat.
 The district will ensure that the notice is in a language the parent and/or guardian understands, which may require language assistance for parents or guardians with limited-English proficiency under Title VI of the Civil Rights Act of 1964.

-If there is a specific and significant threat to the health or safety of a student or other individuals, the district may disclose information from education records (RCW 28A.225.330), other statutes and case law, or theto appropriate parties whose knowledge of the information is necessary.
-Timing and details of the notice will be as extensive as permitted by the federal Family and Educational Rights and Privacy Rights Act, 20 U.S.C.
-Sec.
-1232g et seqAct, other legal limitations, and the circumstances.
-If a student is convicted of, adjudicated for, or has entered into a diversion agreement for assault, kidnapping, harassment, stalking, or arson against a teacher, then that student will never be assigned to that teacher's classroom.
-Additionally, if a student is convicted of, adjudicated for, or has entered into a diversion agreement for assault, kidnapping, harassment, stalking, or arson against another student, the offending student will never be assigned to the same class as the other student.
+If there is a specific and significant threat to the health or safety of a student or other individuals, the district may disclose information from education records to appropriate parties whose knowledge of the information is necessary.
+Timing and details of the notice will be as extensive as permitted by the federal Family Educational Rights and Privacy Act, other legal limitations, and the circumstances.

-Convicted juvenile sex offenders will not attend a school attended by their victims or their victims' siblings.
-Offenders and their parents or guardians will be responsible for providing transportation or covering other costs related to the offenders' attendance at another school.
 The district may use information about a threat of harm or violence in connection with student discipline consistent with Policy and Procedure 3241 - Student Discipline.

 The district, board, school officials, and school employees providing notice in good faith as required and consistent with the board's policies are immune from any liability arising out of such notification.
 A person who intentionally and in bad faith or maliciously, knowingly makes a false notification of a threat under this section is guilty of a misdemeanor punishable under RCW 9A.20.021.

 C. Immunity.